Automating Threat Hunting with IOC-Driven Queries

 • Elasticsearch (KQL)

-• Microsoft Defender Advanced Hunting (Kusto)
+• Microsoft Defender Advanced Hunting (KQL)

 In summary, this tool saves time, reduces manual error, and helps you focus on the investigation rather than formatting syntax.
 Whether you’re in a SOC or running your own home lab, it’s a handy utility to have in your toolkit.